 - Pre-heat oven to 180 degrees celsius

-- Use an electric better or mix-master to cream butter, maple syrup and sugar until pale yellow
+- Use an electric beater or mix-master to cream butter, maple syrup and sugar until pale yellow

 - Sift in flour and add grated ginger and cinnamon.
 Stir to combine.

 - Use your hands to bring the mixture together and form dough.